miaohua1982/tiny_framework/README.md

 It is a tiny framework for teaching purpose to learn how forward & backward work in neural network.
 The repo also includes some manual scripts for nn teaching under folder *manual*

-I rewrite conv & max pool operation in c++, which speedup the forward&backward almost 100 times.
+I rewrite conv & max pool & batchnorm operation in c++, which speedup the forward&backward almost 100 times.

 To install the module conv_operations you should have [pybind11](https://github.com/pybind/pybind11/tree/stable) installed.